FAQs

 Step 2: only vote for candidates in primaries who support Indirect Democracy.

-Contrary to popular belief, primaries are much more important than general elections.
 Primaries also have fewer people voting making it easier to swing their elections.
 It is safer to make a principled vote in a primary than a general election.
 If your candidate loses in a primary, you still get a candidate from the same party.
-In the general election, the spoiler effect is in full force.
 If voters in both parties elect Indirect Democracy candidates in the primaries, then it does not matter who wins in the general election.

 Step 1: convince enough people that Indirect Democracy is a good idea.